freeman-lab/glsl-basic-lighting/README.md

 # algorithm

-Standard methods are used to compute the contribution for one of three different kinds of lights -- point, directional, and spot -- depending on the parameters of the light source.
+Standard methods are used to compute the contribution of each light souce as either point, directional, or spot, depending on the parameters.
+For a good overview, see this [tutorial](http://www.tomdalling.com/blog/modern-opengl/07-more-lighting-ambient-specular-attenuation-gamma/).

 The primary parameter of the light is the `position`, a `vec4` in homogenous coordinates.
 The fourth element determines whether the light is directional or not.